 With the the withdrawal fees at BDSwiss?

 There is no extra fees on withdrawals with methods at BDSwiss except for card & wire.
-For wire withdrawals, 10 EUR is charged if the withdrawal amount is less than 100 EUR.
+There is a minimum withdrawal amount which is 25$ and amounts lower than that can not be processed.
+There is no withdrawal fees when you request a withdrawal higher than these limits.

 Yes, BDSwiss is a European forex broker that offers wide range of trading instruments & multiple account types to facilitate multiple types of traders.